SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 you can optionally define one or more named, typed values that the function takes as input, known as :newTerm:`parameters`.
-You can also optionally define a type of value that the function will pass back as output when it is done, known as its :newTerm:`return type`.
+You can also optionally define a type of value that the function will pass back as output when it's done, known as its :newTerm:`return type`.

 Every function has a :newTerm:`function name`,